MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-reports.md

 ms.collection:
 - Strat_OD_share
 - M365-collaboration
+- Tier2
 search.appverid:
 - SPO160
 - MET150
 ms.custom:
 - seo-marvel-apr2020
-description: "In this article, you'll learn how to create a report on file and folder sharing on a SharePoint site."
+description: Learn how to create a report on file and folder sharing on a SharePoint site.
 ---

 # Report on file and folder sharing in a SharePoint site

 You can create a CSV file of every unique file, user, permission and link on a given SharePoint site or OneDrive.
 This can help you understand how sharing is being used and if any files or folders are being shared with guests.
 You must be a site admin to run the report.
+Note that additional reporting options are available with [Microsoft Graph Data Connect](/graph/data-connect-datasets#onedrive-and-sharepoint-online).

 When you run the report, the CSV file is saved to a location of your choosing on the site.

-In Microsoft SharePoint, if you don't want site members to see the report, consider creating a folder with different permissions where only site owners can access the report.
+If you don't want site members to see the report, consider creating a folder with different permissions where only site owners can access the report.

 To run the report (SharePoint)
 1. Open the site where you want to run the report